jamesplease/simple-jsdom/README.md

 I found myself copying and pasting the same code between projects, so I abstracted into this bare bones JSDom configuration.
 Require this in and your tests should Just Work©.

-You should, for instance, be able to use most (all?) of the jQuery API after you've included this.
+For instance, you should be able to use most (all?) of the jQuery API after you've included this.

 ### Versioning